-It seems to us that the appropriate response to populism is not to turn the wheel backwards.
-Instead, political leaders should actively address current challenges such as climate change, global population increase and embrace technological progress and innovation to allow a transformation of the European and global economic and financial system in a way which is sustainable and allows large parts of the population to participate in, and benefit from, this system in a fair manner.
-In doing so, political leaders are well advised to take voters' perceptions and emotions seriously and address them - not only in communication but through appropriate measures which accompany this transformation.
+The appropriate response to populism is not to turn the wheel backwards.
+Instead, it must actively address current challenges such as climate change, global population increase and embrace technological progress and innovation to allow a transformation of the European and global economic and financial system in a way which is sustainable and allows large parts of the population to participate in and benefit from it in a fair manner.
+In doing so, political leaders should take voters' perceptions and emotions seriously and address them.